cpsievert/cpsievert.github.com/_source/2013-10-17-re-how-statisticians-lost-their-business-mojo.Rmd

 This seems like an attempt to bash on traditional statistical methods simply because most statistical models require assumptions.
-While some machine learning tools like random-forest and support vector machines may not require similar assumptions, the trade-off is a lack of interpretability.
+While some machine learning tools like random-forest and support vector machines may not require similar assumptions, the trade-off is a lack of interpret-ability.
 I agree that these tools are helpful *provided that your goal is prediction*.
 However, if there is any skill that statisticians can hold over data scientists (if any difference really exists), it's their ability to explain real-world phenomena in a simplistic manner.
 If you call yourself a statistician and you restrict yourself to non-parametric methods, then *you're